Alice Munro wrote an article in 1982 about how she reads a short story

-In recent weeks I’d been seeking an article in which Alice Munro describes how she goes about reading a short story.
+I have much enjoyed an article, which I read some years ago, in which Alice Munro describes how she goes about reading a short story.

-In my search for the article, which I recently located, I borrowed from the Toronto Public Library several books by John Metcalf, in the hope his books might help me find Alice Munro’s article.
+In my search for the article, I borrowed from the Toronto Public Library several books by John Metcalf, in the hope his books might help me find Alice Munro’s article.

 In reading Metcalf’s memoirs, I came across a comment from Margaret Atwood.